 Famous tower in the vineyards of Chateau Latour, seen from Pichon Comtesse.
 Please notice Gironde river flows very close to vineyards.

-Draconic selection resulted in only 30% of the whole production going into Grand Vin, 40% into Les Forts de Latour and the remaining 30% into Pauillac.
+Draconic selection resulted in only 30% of the production going into Grand Vin, 40% into Les Forts de Latour, and 30% into Pauillac.

 2015 Pauillac - good concentration, sweet fruit, round and charming, good acidity and length, smooth and fruity finish.
 90p.

-2009 Les Forts de Latour - chocolate, sweet fruit and tannin, well-knitted with great complexity, sparkling acidity, and long fruity aftertaste.
+2009 Les Forts de Latour - chocolate, sweet fruit, and tannin, well-knitted with great complexity, sparkling acidity, and long fruity aftertaste.
 Impressive.
 93p.

-2000 Latour - monster wine with a fascinating nose of truffles, so fat on the palate that it can be cut in slices, almost oily texture, incredible richness, complexity and sophisticated touch.
+2000 Latour - monster wine with a fascinating nose of truffles, so fat on the palate that it can be cut in slices, almost oily texture, incredible richness, complexity, and sophisticated touch.
 50+ years to live out the dream.
 A fantastic tribute to the vintage!
 100p.

 Leoville Las Cases